Dynamical Freezing in Exactly Solvable Models of Driven Chaotic Quantum Dots

 Since we are interested in the dynamics of the system at times much longer than the period $T$, we can set $\omega\ll \Omega$.
 Next, we assume the driving frequency $\Omega$ to be higher than the single-particle energy scales, so $\Im \hat{\Sigma}(\pm \Omega/2)\approx 0$.
 Therefore, at the leading $O(1/\Omega)$ order, $\hat{G}_{00}$ and $\hat{\Sigma}_{00}$ are approximately decoupled from the rest of the matrix, which is much smaller in $1/\Omega$, so the SD equation is approximately,

 Note that the freezing condition Eq.~\eqref{eq:criterion} exactly corresponds to $F_0=0$, where the two dots become approximately decoupled.

 The degree of non-conservation associated with the individual $N_L,~N_R$ can be quantified by the inter-dot conductance $\sigma$ between the two dots averaged over one drive period.
 To estimate $\sigma$, we analyze the higher order terms in $1/\Omega$ in Eq.~\eqref{eq:SDOmega}.
 At freezing, the effective inter-dot coupling does not appear in the first two orders in $1/\Omega$.
 We find that for the $\rm{SYK}_{222}$ system, the leading correction to the conductance is Here $\calF_{222}$ is a scaling function that is not fixed by our calculation. $T_\text{eff}$ is an effective temperature of the system when it freezes \cite{supp}, which is in general different from the initial temperature due to the transient heating in reaching the freezing regime.
-In contrast, for the $\rm{SYK}_{242}$ and the $\rm{SYK}_{442}$ systems, which are {\it not} non-interacting integrable, we find
+In contrast, for the $\rm{SYK}_{242}$ and the $\rm{SYK}_{442}$ systems, which are {\it not} non-interacting integrable, we find { Eqs.\eqref{eq:sigma222} and \eqref{eq:sigma242} may appear to be asymmetric between the two quantum dots, but this is only an artifact of our convention of choosing the scaling functions $\calF$.} Our numerical results support these scaling forms {(see the End Matter)}.